-Thin tubular bones, especially those that have undergone thermal treatment, should be excluded from the dog's diet.
-In addition, that such a "delicacy" has no nutritional value, when they are gnawed, they form sharp fragments, which get stuck in the mouth or intestines of the animal.
-Especially dangerous are chicken, rabbit and fish bones.
+Thin tubular bones, especially those that have undergone heat treatment, should be excluded from the dog's diet.
+In addition to the fact that such a “delicacy” has no nutritional value, during crushing they form sharp fragments that get stuck in the mouth or intestines of the animal.
+Particularly dangerous are chicken, rabbit and fish bones.
 Sharp edges can not only injure the mucous membrane, but also lead to perforation of the digestive system.
-What should I do if a bone gets stuck?
+What to do if the dog has a bone stuck?

 - Симптомы патологического состояния 1.
 Symptoms of a pathological condition